 \section{Graph Selection with Erose Measurements}

-In this section, we review the set-up and neighborhood selection theory in \cite{zheng2022learning}, as it forms the basis of our inference procedure and theory presented in Section \ref{sec:debiased_nb_lasso}.
-In particular, \cite{zheng2022learning} studied a variant of the neighborhood lasso method.
-We follow their approach and focus on the neighborhood lasso instead of other graph estimation methods such as graphical lasso \citep{yuan2007model} or CLIME \citep{cai2011constrained}, since its form makes it easier to disentangle the effects of different parts of the graphs on each other.
+In this section, we review the set-up and neighborhood selection theory in \cite{zheng2022learning}, as it underpins our own inference procedure and theory in Section \ref{sec:debiased_nb_lasso}.
+In particular, we follow \cite{zheng2022learning} and study a variant of the neighborhood lasso method instead of other graph estimation methods \citep{yuan2007model,cai2011constrained}, since its form makes it easier to disentangle the effects of different parts of the graph on each other.